 Yes, the DA-Cell plate is compatible with any cytometer that has a 96-well plate loader.

 We are interested in rare cells and events and usually need larger volumes.
-Can we combine wells to get the number of rare cells we need for our studies?
+What is the maximum cell number and volume of reagent per well of a DA-Cell plate?

 Yes, per your usual protocol the fixing, permeabilization, and staining can be performed all on the DA-Cell plate.